bodkan/admixr/README.md

 ## Installation instructions

 To install `admixr` from Github you need to install the package `devtools` first.
-Then it’s a simple matter of running:
+You can simply run:

     install.packages("devtools")
     devtools::install_github("bodkan/admixr")